chromaui/signed-webhook-examples/README.md

 This is a CLI tool written in Go which is capable of making signed requests in the same manner as Chromatic.

-By default, you can use it against your example servers with no flags, as the defaults are shared across all exmaple servers.
+By default, you can use it against your example servers with no flags, as the defaults are shared across all example servers.

 ## Demo